 Refer to Transportation drawing: Location of subsoil drainage for details.
 NZTA’s ‘Specification F/2: Pipe Subsoil Drain Construction’ and ‘F/5: Corrugated Plastic Pipe Subsoil Drain Construction’ must apply.

 Where subsoil drains are required, as shown on Transportation drawing: Location of subsoil drainage or directed by Council, they must be placed behind the kerb unless shown or directed to be in front of the kerb.
 The subsoil drains must consist of an accepted filter drainpipe, 100mm to 150mm diameter or equivalent, in a trench backfilled with an accepted filter material around the conduit.
-The conduit must have a grade not less than 1:200 to discharge into the catchpit.
+The conduit must have a grade not less than 1:200 to discharge into the catchpit, or other suitable outlet accepted by council.
+It must have proprietary rodding/clean access points.

+The subsoil drains must be laid below the natural subgrade to ensure no water infiltrates the pavement layers, unless subgrade improvements are proven to be ‘waterproof’.

 Additional subsoil drainage